lzubiaur/debugconsole/README.md

 ```

 * Compile and launch your application to your device
+* Now you execute client/concli.py to access your game remolty

+# iOS devices

-* If your ios device is attached via usb then start the usbmuxd proxy
+If your iPad/iPhone is attached to your computer via usb then start the usbmuxd proxy.

 ```
 python tcprelay.py 8080
 ```

-* Now run the concli.py script to

 ## Add new commands
 By now the console has only one simple but quite useful command to remolty update sprite-sheets.